 Carly earned both her undergrad and Doctorate of Physical Therapy degrees from Ithaca College where she also ran track & cross country and played volleyball.
-She joined the Finish Line PT staff in 2016 and has completed a Certification in Applied Functional Science (CAFS) and is a Fellow of Applied Function Science (FAFS) from the internationally acclaimed Gray Institute.
+After a 12 week clinical affiliation as a student in 2015, Carly joined the Finish Line PT staff in 2016.

 In addition to competing in three sports in college, Carly served as the assistant coach for the Ithaca Cross Country and Track and Field teams during her sixth year of school.
 It was an enlightening experience; “After being an athlete on the team, I really enjoyed seeing the other side — how to put together a training program versus just following one, how to help motivate athletes to set and achieve their goals.
 These are all really important skills that I’ve been able to apply as a physical therapist in working with patients.”

-- Certification in Applied Functional Science from the Gray Institute
+- Certification in Applied Functional Science (FAFS) from the Gray Institute

-- Postural Restoration Institute Coursework: Myokinematic Restoration, Pelvis Restoration and Postural Respiration
+- Postural Restoration Institute Coursework: Myokinematic Restoration, Pelvis Restoration, Impingement and Instability, PRI Integration into Sports and Exercise, and Postural Respiration

 - Hometown: Syracuse, NY